fbpx

 Getty Images

-What are the benefits of glycolic acid for the underarms?
+What are the benefits of glycolic acid for your armpits?

 While we’ve been seeing users apply The Ordinary Glycolic Acid 7% Toning Solution ($10) directly to their underarms on TikTok, Newtown, CT dermatologist Alicia Zalka, MD took the liberty of formulating the acid into an easy-to-use natural deodorant, Surface Deep Anti-Odorant Spray ($18).
-“I did this to take advantage of the ingredient’s key properties,” she says.
+“I did this to take advantage of the key properties of glycolic acid,” she says.
 “First, it creates an acidic skin environment, which deters bacteria from flourishing and hence blocks odor formation.
-However, this effect can be done with any acidic component, so what’s extra special about glycolic acid is that it also breaks down dead skin cells on the surface of the skin.
-So, while it blocks odor formation, it also helps prevent razor bumps and skin discoloration, too.
+However, this effect can be done with any acidic component, so what’s extra special about glycolic acid is that it also breaks down dead skin cells on the surface of the underarm.
+So, while glycolic acid blocks odor formation, it also helps prevent razor bumps and skin discoloration on the underarms, too.
 It’s a great alternative to products that block pores and sweat ducts.”

 @oilyblackgirl